 Wondering where to eat in Seville?
-Not only will I share my favorite local spots below, I’ll also tell you the 20 must try foods in Seville so you can be sure to order well in this foodie paradise!
+Not only will I share my favorite local spots below, I’ll also tell you the 21 must-try foods and drinks in Seville so you can be sure to order well in this foodie paradise!

 And in the midst of my love affair with Seville, I left.